 Researchers at Colorado State University have developed novel methods for enhancing engineering plastics with natural biomolecules such as hyaluronan.
-They have used these novel materials to make flexible polymeric leaflets for prosthetic heart valves, resulting in heart valves with excellent hemodynamics and low thrombogenecity.1,2 We anticipate current ongoing research funded by the NIH to demonstrate the superior wear and durability characteristics of these heart valves, in vivo performance, and ease of manufacturing in stented as well as transcatheter configurations.
+They have used these novel materials to make flexible polymeric leaflets for prosthetic heart valves, resulting in heart valves with excellent hemodynamics and low thrombogenecity.1,2 Research has demonstrated superior wear and durability characteristics of these heart valves, in vivo performance, and ease of manufacturing in stented as well as transcatheter configurations.
 This technology is especially impactful for use in the emerging transcatheter space, and in groups unable to receive anti-coagulation drugs like women of childbearing age.

 There are currently 300,000 heart valve replacements each year worldwide and this number is estimated to triple by 2050.1 The materials most often utilized for these replacement valves can have substantial drawbacks for patient health.
 Bioprosthetic heart valves have shorter functional lifespans when compared to non-biological mechanical heart valves and can be substantially more expensive to manufacture.
 Mechanical heart valves are much less expensive because of their ability to be mass produced, but are much more prone to cause thrombosis.
 Patients receiving mechanical valves usually spend a lifetime taking anti-coagulation drugs.